BoredDevHQ/BrewKernel/README.md

 - Step 1:
     Install BalenaEtcher on your device </br>
-    *From own testing this should work, if you would like to use DD, then do so at again, your own risk.*
+    *From own testing this should work, if you would like to use DD, then do so.
+At again, your own risk.*

 - Step 2:
     Open BalenaEtcher and choose the kernel.iso, an external USB drive and flash it, this should take a second, if not less.